mowings/lxc-top/README.md

 # lxc-top: Show which lxc containers are hogging resources

 `lxc-top` is a simple top-like program to show top lxc-containers by cpu or memory usage.
 This can be useful when tracking down excessive container resource usage.

+Unlike the `lxc-top` program that comes bundled with lxc, this version shows cpu percentages snapshotted every 3 seconds, as opposed to simple cumulative cpu seconds per container.
+This will give you a better idea of current cpu usage in real-time.

 To install, simply download a release, untar it, copy the lxc-top binary to somehwere on your path, and run it: